-All requests for vacation must be approved by the employee's Department Head or designee; the Department Head or designee is responsible for insuring that the employee is eligible for the vacation requested.
+All requests for vacation must be approved by the employee's appointing authority or designee; the appointing authority or designee is responsible for ensuring that the employee is eligible for the vacation requested.
 No person shall be allowed vacation in excess of that actually accrued at the time such vacation is taken.
-It shall be the responsibility of the Department Head or designee to require vacation leave is taken in order to avoid excessive accumulation or forfeiture.
+It shall be the responsibility of the appointing authority or designee to require vacation leave is taken in order to avoid forfeiture.